Gertrude Benham: First World War and later years

 In 1924 she was back in India receiving several refusals from the Anglo-Indian administration to her requests to enter Tibet.

-Started her sixth trip around the world in 1926.
+Benham started her sixth trip around the world in 1926.
 She visited Natal, Zanzibar, Sudan, Egypt, Syria, India, Malaya and the East Indies.
 She arrived in Hong Kong in 1927, crossed the Pacific to arrive in California, and explored Guatemala, Belize, the West Indies and Trinidad.
-She disembarked at Plymouth, in 1928.
+She disembarked at Plymouth, in Devon in 1928.
 Later that year, she visited Taiwan, Burma (Myanmar), Celebes, Java and China.

 She tried again in 1929 to enter Tibet and go back to the Himalayas, but permission was not granted.
-She made a third attempt to enter the Himalayas, this time, through the mountains of Kumaon beyond the western border of Nepal.
+She made a third attempt to enter the Himalayas, this time through the mountains of Kumaon beyond the western border of Nepal.

 Benham circumnavigated the globe a seventh time in 1933, passing by the British port of Hong Kong and in California before travelling south to Mollendo in Peru and Valparaíso in Chile.